wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-05-02_DNAC_Part7_PythonRequests.md

 ### CommandRunner

+See also the previous [post](https://blog.wimwauters.com/networkprogrammability/2020-04-29_dnac_part5_postman_networkdiscovery/) towards the bottom to see the same flow using Postman screenshots.

 ###### Get list of devices
 First, we will retrieve the list of devices onto which we would like to run our command.
-So we will call the `/api/v1/network-device` endpoint but we'll pass it a `family` parameter as we only want to execute the command on devices in the 'switches' family.
-We will store all device id's in a list as we will need to pass that list in the JSON body.
-The command we will run against the devices in our list, will be `show ip interface brief`
+So we will call the `/api/v1/network-device` endpoint but we'll pass in a `family` parameter as we only want to execute the command on devices in the 'switches' family.
+We will store all device id's in a list as we will need to pass that list in the JSON body of the Command Runner API.
+The command we will run against the devices in our list, will be `show ip interface brief`.

+A quick note, in the lab DNAC I’m using I need to use /api/v1/network-device instead of /dna/intent/api/v1/network-device.
+Not really sure why, I think it’s a bug.
+In your code, you should be able to use /dna/intent/api/v1/network-device without any issue.

 ```python
 def main():